 In September 2020 the existing Federation between Rudham and Weasenham was expanded with the addition of a third academy, Brisley.
 The newly formed Federation became known as Hope Federation of Church of England Primary Academies.

-There are currently 90 children on roll (September 2020).
+There are currently 78 children on roll (September 2021).
 Ms Ojelade is Head of School.
 The youngest children in Foundation Stage and Year 1 are currently taught by Miss Lavender in Tawny Owls Class.
-The Years 2 and 3 children are taught by Miss Ojelade & Mrs Paffett in Barn Owls Class.
+The Years 2 and 3 children are taught by Miss Ojelade & Mrs Clifton in Barn Owls Class.
 Year 4 are taught by Mr Parr in Snowy Owls Class with children in Years 5 & 6 taught by Mr Chapman in Eagle Owls Class.